techstudioconsults/Techtudio-site-server/README.md

     npm start
 This will run the app without nodemon

+## Whitelist
+Add your deployed url to the whitelist in utils if you're getting CORS error

 # REST API

 The REST API to the app is described below.